This page contains special setup instructions specific to Macintosh users.

 Step 6: Next we will set the cert to be always trusted.
 Right-click the new certificate and select Get Info.
 In the next screen under the "Trust" section, set "Code Signing" to a value of "Always Trust".

 Final Step 7: Close all Keychain Access windows and exit the Keychain Access app.
 It is important that the Keychain Access app is closed before proceeding.
-Next, open a new terminal and type the following.
+Next, you need to restart the taskgated service.
+Open a new terminal and type the following.

 ps -e | grep taskgated